A Caribbean Mystery: Plot summary

 At night, Miss Marple is woken by the sounds of a search party.
 She is told that Tim woke up to find his wife missing.
 They find what seems to be her body in a creek, but it turns out to be Lucky; the two women resemble one another.

-Miss Marple abruptly realises who the major saw that night when he recognised the person in the snapshot as someone on the island.
+Miss Marple abruptly realises who the Major saw that night when he recognised the person in the snapshot as someone on the island.
 She wakes Mr Rafiel and Jackson, calling herself Nemesis, and they go to the Kendals' house.
 There they find Tim offering Molly a drink.
-Miss Marple tells Jackson to take the glass away.
-She says there is a deadly narcotic in it.
-While Jackson holds Tim down, She explains that Tim is the wife killer recognised by Major Palgrave.
-Miss Marple had thought Palgrave saw the Hillingdons and the Dysons over her right shoulder as they were coming up the beach, but had just realised that he had a glass eye on the left, so he could not have seen them.
-Tim and Molly were sitting on her left.
-Further, the story that the major told Miss Marple of the husband serially killing his wives and not getting caught, was the story of Tim Kendal.
-Tim was planning to kill Molly soon, and so had to kill Major Palgrave when he recognised Tim.
+Miss Marple tells Jackson to take the glass away and says there is a deadly narcotic in it.
+While Jackson holds Tim down, she explains that Tim is the wife killer recognised by Major Palgrave.

+Miss Marple had thought Palgrave saw the Hillingdons and the Dysons over her right shoulder, as they were coming up the beach, but she just realised that, because he had a glass eye on the left side, he would not have seen them.
+Tim and Molly were sitting on her left, Palgrave's right.
+The story that the Major told Miss Marple of the husband serially killing his wives and not getting caught was the story of Tim Kendal.
+Tim was planning to kill Molly soon, and so had to kill Major Palgrave when he was recognised.
 He also killed Victoria, who remembered the Serenite being in the wrong room.
 Tim put belladonna in Molly's cosmetics to make her appear mad to the others.
-Tim had asked his wife to meet him by the creek, but Molly had been distracted by a vision due to the belladonna and wandered off.
+Tim had asked his wife to meet him by the creek, but Molly had been distracted by an hallucination due to the belladonna and wandered off.
 Tim saw Lucky and mistook her for Molly in the darkness.
 He was about to poison Molly when Miss Marple interrupted him.

 Esther Walters suddenly insists that Tim is not a killer.
 Tim shouts at her to keep quiet.
-He had been planning to marry Esther, after Molly's death, because he had heard that she was going to inherit a large sum of money from Jason Rafiel.

-Mr Rafiel chooses to invest some money in Molly when she takes on running the Golden Palm resort herself.
+He had been planning to marry Esther, after Molly's death, because he had heard that she would inherit a large sum of money from Jason Rafiel.
+Instead, Mr Rafiel chooses to invest some money in Molly when she takes on running the Golden Palm resort herself.
 Miss Marple takes her flight home to England after her holiday in the tropical warmth.